Photo taken by : Dina Aasen Photography & Studio in Whitehall, WI

 In 2012 we built a high tunnel which always us to start growing veggies earlier.

-Our girls Spring 2015, with our meat birds we get evey year !
+Our girls with our meat birds we get evey year !

-2016 marked our frist year picking on our strawberry patch!
+2016 was our first year picking our SPRAY FREE strawberries!